Buying Property in Bali? Here Are All the Taxes You Must Pay 2026

 To avoid penalties or legal issues, it is important to pay property taxes on time:

-• PBB is paid annually before the deadline set by the local government.
+• PBB (Land and Building Tax) is paid annually by the property owner before the deadline set by the local government.

-• BPHTB and PPh Final must be paid before title transfer at the BPN office.
+• BPHTB (Property Acquisition Tax) must be paid before the ownership transfer is processed at the BPN office.

 FAQ: Newest Property Bali Tax